TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
 In this example, the diamond starts and ends undistorted.
-In the middle of the animation, the diamond points are equally skewed from a negative 35-degrees angle based on the X axis and the Y axis.
-Then, the diamond comes back to its original shape before skewing from a positive 35-degrees angle based on the X and Y axises.
+In the middle of the animation, the diamond points are skewed from a negative 35-degrees angle based on the X axis.
+Then, the diamond comes back to its original shape before skewing from a positive 35-degrees angle based on the X axis.

 ## Other CSS animations